nicolashernandez/PyRATA/README.md

 ## TODO
-* implzmznr optional quantifier: see quantifiedstep : step (or other) to restart the parser
+* implement optional quantifier: see quantifiedstep : step (or other) to restart the parser
-* implement tests in particular search then firstall (be careful for lexpos...)
+* implement re.firstall

-* class atomic with non atomic contraint should be prefered to not step : partofclassconstraint -> NOT classconstraint more than step -> NOT step (to remove the latter)
+* class atomic with non atomic contraint should be prefered to not step to adapt one single way of doing stuff: partofclassconstraint -> NOT classconstraint more than step -> NOT step ; but the latter is simpler so check if it is working as expected wi quantifier +!pos:"EX" = +[!pos:"EX"])
 * separte lexer, parser and semantic implementation in distinct files
 * implement search * Si l'expression est trouvée, la fonction renvoie un objet symbolisant l'expression recherchée.
 Sinon, elle renvoie None.
 * implement regex operation findall(grammar,data) which return a list of recognized feature structure sequences